 - Resident Assistants are third- or fourth-year students who also live in each House.

-- Resident Masters reside in the six largest residence halls and are senior faculty members.
+- Resident Masters reside in the six largest residential commons and are senior faculty members.
 They offer programming such as dinners with faculty guests and outings to the city in order to develop hall-wide affinity and relationships between faculty and students.

 According to a recent survey, more than half of all graduate and professional school students respondents choose to live near campus, with 15% residing in University-owned housing and 40% living in Hyde Park in non-University-owned housing.
 University-owned graduate housing is made up of about 1,300 units in 28 buildings, and all graduate students who are enrolled full-time are eligible to request housing.